Planning an office holiday party that everyone is excited about can be REALLY HARD.

 1. Recreate the company logo using holiday candy.

 Grab a bunch of red and green M&Ms, red hots, candy canes, marshmallows, Red Vines, peppermints or whatever else you find in the candy aisle.
 Then have each team recreate the company logo using their candy.
-You can even award bonus points for the best logo.
+Award bonus points for the best logo!

 Or if this is really last minute, and you don't have any holiday candy, have the teams use supplies from the breakroom.
-Bet you didn't know that creamers and swizzle sticks can be artistic media!
+Bet you didn't know that coffee creamers and swizzle sticks could be artistic media!

 2. "Pay it forward" to get in the holiday spirit

-If you're just playing in the office, you can have teams think of ways to do something nice for their co-workers.
+If you're just playing in the office (as opposed to heading outside — which frankly, is more fun), you can have teams think of ways to do something nice for their co-workers.
 Maybe it's cleaning out the break room fridge (it could happen!), or just leaving a colleague a simple a note thanking them for the work they do.
 A little appreciation goes a long way in creating a happy corporate culture.

 3. Snap a photo of your best Grinch face.